Foreign carmakers' U.S. plants relax COVID-19 protocols as Detroit 3 keep masks

 Face masks are not required at Volvo Cars’ Charleston, South Carolina, plant.

-Honda Motor Co (7267.T) and Daimler AG (DAIGn.DE) did not respond immediately to a request for comment.
+Honda Motor Co and Daimler AG did not respond immediately to a request for comment.
+(Reporting by Paul Lienert in Detroit; editing by Jonathan Oatis)

 Our Standards: The Thomson Reuters Trust Principles.